GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

     sudo service geotrek restart

-Sometimes you must also run :
+Sometimes you also have to run:

 ::